aaorellana/ProgrammingHomework4/README.md

 * R A 12 : raises the priority of A from 10 to 12
 * M A 10 : prints out the max priority

-for commands E, M, the second and third parameter can be anything, the parameters wont change the way it works for the R command the value of which priority needs to be raised needs to be given, the third parameter is the new priority
+for commands E, M, the second and third parameter can be anything, the parameters wont change the way it works, for the R command the second parameter is the value of which priority needs to be raised needs to be raised, the third parameter is the new priority for that value